The Club is looking for additional Undergraduate leadership!

 If you are interested in joining the Club, please fill out this interest form.
+We are open to students from all Penn schools.
 We also recommend following us on Instagram!

 What is Amateur Radio?